LejonKralemann/CISTRANSGUIDE/readme.txt

 In the case of microhomology, the output gives you the end of flank A and flank B including the microhomology.

 countEvents:	the number of read pairs associated with this event

+The output can be analysed with SIQPlotteR: https://siq.researchlumc.nl/SIQPlotteR/